 Countertop Hydroponic Units

-Hydroponic countertop units have become increasingly popular for winter herbs.
-They combine water, nutrients, and lighting in a compact footprint and allow basil to grow steadily regardless of outdoor conditions.
+Hydroponic countertop units, such as the Click and Grow Smart Garden, have become increasingly popular for winter herbs.
+They combine water, nutrients, and lighting in a compact footprint, allowing basil to grow steadily regardless of outdoor conditions.

 An IDOO unit, or any broadly similar system, circulates nutrient solution around the roots and supplies overhead LED lighting, preventing the lax, pale growth typical of low-light windowsills.
 Maintenance is limited to topping up the reservoir, refreshing nutrients periodically, and keeping algae in check.
 The leaves produced are tender, aromatic, and uniform, and yields are respectable for such compact equipment.